foontzoot/foontzoot.github.io/index.md

 #### ASP.NET Core • Azure Durable Function • Azure Function • EF Core • Azure Cognitive Search • Redis • Azure DevOps • Terraform

 AutoTrader had many old and unused orphaned assets, primarily images and videos, stored in Azure Blob Storage, Azure Table Storage, and Cosmos DB.
 I worked on a Durable Function that found those assets, backed them up to on-prem storage, and purged them from the Azure storage.
 This Durable Function had one central orchestrator and two sub-orchestrators.
-After the completion, we backed up and deleted more than 4.5 million orphaned images and videos from the storage.
+After the first run, we archived and deleted more than 4.5 million orphaned images and videos from the storage.
 We also cleared several million entries in Azure Search Indexes.
 Unfortunately, I can't reveal the dollar amount saved.

 ---

 ### OSG eBilling/eStatement Solution (Indellient)

-#### ASP.NET Core • Web API • Razor Pages • PostgreSQL • EF Core • Npgsql • ASP.NET Core Identity • JavaScript • jQuery DataTable • VueJs • Redis • AWS • GitHub • Jenkins • Terraform • nUnit • Jira • Slack
+#### ASP.NET Core • Web API • Razor Pages • PostgreSQL • EF Core • Npgsql • ASP.NET Core Identity • JavaScript • jQuery DataTable • Redis • AWS • GitHub • Jenkins • Terraform • nUnit • Jira • Slack

-OSG's eBilling/eStatement solution is designed to extend beyond paper, providing a data-driven electronic presentment solution that simplifies the delivery process, reduces costs, and improves efficiency.
-This includes:

-- An online portal for accessing accurate replicas of end-customer's bill/statement and an archive with custom retention periods
-- Seamless interface integration
-- Self-service administrative capabilities
-- Dynamic reporting and search capabilities
-- Security and compliance with industry standards to protect sensitive information
+I contributed to OSG's eBilling/eStatement solution, a cloud-based (AWS) data-driven electronic presentment platform built with .NET Core, EF Core, and Razor Pages for the online portal, and PostgreSQL for robust data storage.
+This distributed application, which also leverages Identity Server for secure authentication and Java Spring Lambdas for API services, provides accurate bill/statement replicas, self-service administration, dynamic reporting, and robust security, effectively simplifying delivery, reducing costs, and improving efficiency for end-customers.

 ---